-The fossil record reveals that the ancient ancestors of the modern mosquito were about three times as large as their present day offspring.
-This is another example of how nature has degenerated.
+The fossil record reveals that the ancient ancestors of the modern mosquito were about three times as large as their present-day offspring.
+This is an example of how nature has degenerated.
 It is not evolving from the less primitive to the more sophisticated, contrary to the claims of modern Darwinians.

 Mosquitoes can beat their tiny wings at a rate of about one thousand times per second!
 Their wings are so thin that even the blood vessels show.
 Only God could have designed this amazing and minute system.

 But mosquitoes can be dangerous.
 They can carry germs that cause harmful diseases in humans — sicknesses like malaria and yellow fever.
 Many people wonder, therefore, just why God would create potentially noxious little insects like these.

-Critics of God and his word are ever anxious to lash out and appeal to what they call the “incongruities of nature” as arguments that a benevolent God could not have designed and implemented the universe around us.
-Thus there is no God behind earth’s environment.
+Critics of God and his word are ever anxious to lash out and appeal to what they call the “incongruities of nature.”
+They believe these enigmas are arguments that a benevolent God could not have designed the universe around us.
+Thus there is no God behind the earth’s environment.